Code-Institute-Submissions/CI-MilestoneProject-1/README.md

 ![safari-bug](readme-files/safari-bug.png)

+## Credit

-## Media
+ ### Media

  - Pexels and Unspalsh is used to get images for the site.

  - Illustrations are generated from (https://undraw.co/illustrations)

  - Am I Responsive is used to check responsiveness on different devices.

  - Favicon.io is used to create my Code-Nect favicon.

-## Credit

  - YouTube video that assisted with the creation of hamburger menu that uses a css checkbox trick. (https://www.youtube.com/watch?v=uugicVDUzMA)

+ ### Other

  - The slack community provided me with feedback on my project which helped me through the development of the site.

  - I would like to thank my mentor Cans who has provided me with invaluable knowledge of best practices and feedback for this project.